RSimmz98/mern-web-app/README.md

  2. npm i express </br>
  3. npm i -g nodemon </br>
  4. npm i dotenv</br>
+ 5. npm i mongoose </br>
+ 6. create a .env file and make sure that you pass on the PORT aswell as MONGO_URI </br>
+ 7.
  <h5>Dotenv is a zero-dependency module that loads environment variables
  from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.